pgiacalo/LEDs_Asynchronous/README.md

 An easy to use infrastructure for the ESP32 supporting asynchronous LED behaviors.

-See LED_Multicolor_Test.ino for a code example.
+See LED_Multicolor_Test.ino for a coding example.

+GPIO pin numbers are defined in LEDControl.c